paritytech/polkadot-sdk/bridges/modules/messages/README.md

 - all possible costs are paid in advance by the message submitter;
 - whenever possible, relayer tries to minimize cost of its transactions.
-So e.g. even though sender always pays for delivering outbound lane state proof, relayer may not include it in the delivery transaction (unless message lane module on target chain requires that);
+So e.g. even though sender always pays for delivering outbound lane state proof, relayer may not include it in the delivery transaction (unless messages module on target chain requires that);
 - weight formula should incentivize relayer to not to submit any redundant data in the extrinsics arguments;
 - the extrinsic shall never be executing slower (i.e. has larger actual weight) than defined by the